LayerXcom/cordage/cross-chain-atomic-swap-cordapp/README.md

 ...Or if aimed Ethereum Event was emitted on Ethereum network, `EventWatch` flow will end with below log:

-    xxxxxxxx-xxxx-xxxx-xx Event Watch xxxxxxxxxxxxxxxxxxxx    SecurityTransferWithProposalStateFlow has executed with xxxx securities.
+    xxxxxxxx-xxxx-xxxx-xx Event Watch xxxxxxxxxxxxxxxxxxxx    SettleAtomicSwapFlow has executed with xxxx securities.

 ### Abort Proposal State
 Run AbortAtomicSwapFlow from Proposer(ParticipantA) with ProposalState's linearId: